 - Do not bring wood that has been within the quarantine area into any South Dakota state park unless it has a label affixed certifying it as emerald ash borer treated and safe to move.

-- In parks located within the quarantine area, wood must have a label affixed certifying it as emerald ash borer treated and safe to move or have been purchased at the park.
+- In parks located within the quarantine area, outside firewood must have a label affixed certifying it as emerald ash borer treated and safe to move.

 - Firewood is available for purchase in the parks or from local stores outside the quarantine area.